Bisimilarity in fresh-register automata

 \subsection{Fresh-register automata}

-We will be interested in testing bisimilarity of configurations generated by machines with registers and pushdown stack in the infinite-alphabet setting, i.e. as $\Act$ we shall use the set $\Sigma\times {\D}$ for a finite alphabet $\Sigma$ and an infinite alphabet ${\D}$ {(with its elements sometimes called \emph{names})}, \textit{cf.}\ data words~\cite{NSV04}.
+We will be interested in testing bisimilarity of configurations generated by machines with registers and pushdown stack in the infinite-alphabet setting, i.e. as $\Act$ we shall use the set $\Sigma\times {\D}$ for a finite alphabet $\Sigma$ \us{(with its elements sometimes called \emph{tags})} and an infinite alphabet ${\D}$ {(with its elements sometimes called \emph{names})}, \textit{cf.}\ data words~\cite{NSV04}.